Silviu-Marian/reedux/README.md

 - will not change the behavior of Redux in any way
 - declarative, easy to use - the same syntax that you're familiar with
 - supports and promotes [ducks-modular-redux](https://github.com/erikras/ducks-modular-redux) / [re-ducks](https://github.com/alexnm/re-ducks)
-- supports adding reducers by type - you can specify the action type as the first parameter to addReducer
+- supports adding reducers by type - you can specify the action type as the first parameter when registering new reducers
 - supports HMR without storing extra information on the store
 - does one thing, and one thing only
 - no runtime dependencies